v3l0c1r4pt0r/imeitool/README.md

 does not include any TAC databases included.
 They are licensed according to:
 * wikipedia - Creative Commons Attribution-ShareAlike License (
 [source](https://en.wikipedia.org/wiki/Type_Allocation_Code))
-* verified - Same as whole repository
+* verified, unverified - Same as whole repository

 I have also other, much bigger databases collected from various sites.
 If you would like to get them, just contact me at v3l0c1r4pt0r at gmail dot com.
 They